pytorch/TensorRT/docs/_sources/tutorials/getting_started.rst.txt

 to TRTorch and you will be returned an optimized TorchScript module to run or add into another PyTorch module.
 The only required setting is the input size or input range which is defined as a list of either list types like ``lists``, ``tuples`` or PyTorch ``size`` objects or dictionaries of minimum, optimial and maximum sizes.
 You can also specify settings such as operating precision for the engine or target device.
+After compilation you can save the module just like any other module to load in a deployment application.
+In order to load a TensorRT/TorchScript module, make sure you first import ``trtorch``.

 .. code-block:: python